All chronological Bibles are not created equal!

 Why do publishers produce chronological Bibles that differ in their chronology?

 Each publisher has its own team of theologians who construct the timeline of the Bible according to their scholarship.
 The chronology that they develop is considered intellectual property of the publisher.

 How do I choose which chronological Bible to read?

-* “Gender-inclusive” translation
+What does “Gender-inclusive” translation mean?